rzymek/opczip/README.md

 Drop in replacement for `java.util.ZipOutputStream`.
 Only Java ZIP64 implementation compatible with MS Excel.

 ### Usage
-Replace usages of `java.util.ZipOutputStream` with `io.github.com.rzymek.opczip.OpcOutputStream`.
+Replace usages of `java.util.ZipOutputStream` with `OpcOutputStream`.

 Another option is to use `OpcZipOutputStream`.
 It extends `ZipOutputSteam` for compatibility, but replaces it's implementation with `OpcOutputStream`.